IuliiaKonovalova/madlib_with_python/README.md

 ## Deployment

 - The program was deployed to [Heroku](https://dashboard.heroku.com).
-- The program can by reached by the [link](https://the-maddest-madlib.herokuapp.com/)
+- The program can be reached by the [link](https://the-maddest-madlib.herokuapp.com/)
 ### To deploy the project as an application that can be **run locally**:

 *Note:*
   1. This project requires you to have Python installed on your local PC:
   - `sudo apt install python3`

-  1. You will also need pip installed to allow installation of modules the application uses.
+  1. You will also need pip installed to allow the installation of modules the application uses.
   - `sudo apt install python3-pip`

-Create a local copy of the GitHub repository, by following one of the 2 processes below:
+Create a local copy of the GitHub repository by following one of the two processes below:

 - Download ZIP file:
   1. Go to the [GitHub Repo page](https://github.com/IuliiaKonovalova/madlib_with_python).